No awards season is complete without a facial, and celebrity British aesthetician Adeela Crown knows this well.

-She applies Tidal Brightening Enzyme Water Cream, infused with hyaluronic acid, to make the skin slick for the massage that is about to begin.
+She applies an oil-free moisturizer, infused with hyaluronic acid, to make the skin slick for the massage that is about to begin.
 And let me tell you: This was the best feeling in the world.
 I agree with her clients; her hands are magic.

 The skill is not something that is taught, she says.
 Instead, she has incorporated techniques she has learned over the years from Hong Kong to Hungary to make her signature skin dance.

 “It’s almost like cardio for your skin,” she says.
 Filled with lymphatic drainage and sculpting (yes, she will even go in your mouth if she sees fit), her hands work all the angles of your face.
 “People pay a lot of money to come and get slapped.”